tabbzi/LnzLive/docs/GUIDE.md

 - Wave: Generates wave-like or banded patterns using spherical harmonics.
 'Degree (L)' controls vertical frequency and 'Order (M)' controls horizontal frequency.

+- Size Adaptive: Adapts paintball placement to the curvature and size of the target ball.

+- **Surprise:** Generates a random configuration for quick experimentation.

+- **Seed/UseSeed:** Set a seed value for reproducible patterns across runs.

+- **Ordered/Repeated:** Control whether colors and textures cycle in order or randomly, and whether they restart from the beginning with each stroke.

+- **Pixel Mode:** Snap paintball placement to a pixel grid.

+- **Export/Import:** Save and load Auto Paintballer presets as JSON files.

 #### View Palette

 ![Palette Viewer icon](../resources/icons/ico_tab_palette_2x.png)